Moody Stalker 2 trailer revealed at the Xbox Game Showcase

-GSC Game World's famous post-nuclear survivalist nightmare sandbox, Stalker, is finally receiving a sequel.
-Like the original, it promises to be "a unique blend of first-person shooter, immersive sim and horror."
+GSC Game World's famous post-nuclear survivalist nightmare sandbox trilogy is finally receiving a sequel.
+Like the original games, Stalker 2 promises to be "a unique blend of first-person shooter, immersive sim and horror."

 Stalker 2 resurfaced back in March this year with a single screenshot and an assurance that this is GSC's most ambitious game yet.
 A previous attempt was aborted years ago, but more than a decade on, there's still plenty of reasons to be excited for a return to The Zone.